-Value of taxable supply under GST – 23 Important Questions Answered
+Value of taxable supply in GST – 23 Important Questions Answered

-Value of taxable supply under GST – 23 Important Questions Answered. we expect that GST will be implemented by July 1, 2017 and hence the month of May is very critical for our profession as we have to fully geared up with transition to the biggest indirect tax law reform of India.
+Value of taxable supply under GST – 23 Important Questions Answered.
 The CAknowledge is striving to organise more and more workshops and lecture meets on GST.
 This article explains GST (Goods and service tax) Value of taxable supply, GST effective date, Short term and long term impact on GST & latest updates related to Value of taxable supply under GST Regime.
 Lets understand what is the Value of taxable supply under GST, Applicability of GST in GST Regime, GST rates, its impact on your business and latest updates about GST Act 2017.
 Now check more details for Value of taxable supply as per CGST Act 2017..

 Value of taxable supply under GST